DeanoBurrito/northport/docs/KernelConfig.md

 ## Pre-processor Defines

 - `NPK_HAS_KERNEL`: defined if code is being compiled as part of the kernel.
+- `NPK_HAS_TESTS`: defined is code is being compiled as part of test suite.
 - `NPK_HAS_KASAN`: defined (to any value) if the kernel is being compiled with kasan.
 - `NPK_HAS_KASLR`: defined is the kernel should randomize its address space layout, this also sets any appropriate bootloader config options.